ocharles/blog/guest-posts/2014-12-20-scoped-type-variables.md

 ---
-title: 24 Days of GHC Extensions: Scoped Type Variables
+title: "24 Days of GHC Extensions: Scoped Type Variables"
 ---

 Today I'm happy to announce that we have another guest blog post.
 Today,